pyodide/pyodide/packages/scipy/info.md

-The biggest issue that comes up in building scipy is that we don't have a good fotran to wasm compiler.
+The biggest issue that comes up in building scipy is that we don't have a good fortran to wasm compiler.
 Some version of flang classic might work.

 Instead of compiling from fortran directly, we rely on f2c to cross compile the code to C and then compile C to wasm.
 We rely on f2c both directly and via